You can use this sample for several purposes, including:

 This shell device is now the shell coordinator node.

-Issue the following command on the shell coordinator node to start a new Zigbee network:
+Run the following command on the shell coordinator node to start a new Zigbee network:

-Run the following command on the second board programmed with the shell sample:
+Run the following command on the second board programmed with the Shell sample:

 The shell device joins the network.